srsran/srsRAN_Project/README.md

 How to deploy a 5G network?
 ----------------------------------------------

-Check our [tutorials](https://docs.srsran.com/projects/project/en/latest/tutorials/source/index.html) that describe how to set up an end-to-end 5G SA system with srsRAN Project.
+Check our [tutorials](https://docs.srsran.com/projects/project/en/latest/tutorials/source/index.html) that describe how to set up an end-to-end 5G network.